 In early 2000 I started to work in a branch of GE Energy as an engineer.
 I was in a team to develop and customize software for power system controls and optimizations.
 The everyday work was C and Fortran programming.
-In mid 2001, my wife got her Ph.D. in genetics and found a job in Maine.
+In mid 2001, my wife obtained her Ph.D. in genetics and started to work at The Jackson Laboratory at Maine.
 I quitted my job and moved with her.

 From July 2001 to August 2005, I worked as a scientific software engineer at The Jackson Laboratory in Dr. Gary Churchill’s statistical genetics group.
 I learned a lot in those four years and was exposed to the fancinating world of genetic and genomic research.
 I developed and co-developed several software packages for QTL mapping and gene expression microarray data analysis during that time.
 See Software page for details.
 I became a senior software engineer in early 2005 and felt the learning curve was saturated as a scientific programmer.
 I had an urge to go back to graduate school and study math/statistics and biology in a systematical and rigorous way.
 My major career goal at that time was to find an academic position and conduct independent research on biostatistics/bioinformatics/computational biology.